kwadrnt/MEN-review/README.md

 Take two minutes to write down your reaction.

-## MEAN
+## MEN
-What does MEAN mean?
+What does MEN mean?
 Without using any other resources, write down what you know about each of the following:

 **MongoDB**